HL7/fhir-sdoh-clinicalcare/input/pagecontent/survey_instrument_support.md

 An Observation is used to group all the observations created by the QuestionnaireResponse using the Observation.hasMember reference to each of the individual observations.
 This approach is consistent with US Core and there are examples presented later in the IG for both example Questionnaires.

 ### Developing a New Assessment Instrument
-Note, most users of this guide will use standard assessment instruments.
+Note, most users of this guide will use standardized assessment instruments.
 This description is provided for those organizations that need to use different instruments, either because they are dealing with determinants for which this IG has not yet identified a standard instrument, or organizational policy requires the use of specific instruments.

 Developing a new assessment instrument for incorporation into the process described in this IG involves developing the assessment, calculation logic, and conversion logic:

 * **Develop the assessment Instrument**:  The assessment is built from a set of survey as [LOINC Components](https://loinc.org/kb/faq/structure/) with associated [LOINC Answer Lists](https://loinc.org/forums/topic/answer-lists/).
 * **Develop the [SDC FHIR Questionnaire]**:  The assessment question and answers are incorporated into an [SDC FHIR Questionnaire] which also includes calculation logic that defines the result of some questions as a function of the answers to other questions.
 There are tools that support this step (e.g., the open source NLM [LHC-Forms Widget](https://lhcforms.nlm.nih.gov/lhcforms))
 * **Develop the Conversion Logic**: The results of the instrument are captured in a [SDC QuestionnaireResponse], and this in turn can be converted to Observations and Conditions using a [StructureMap].
-Section 7.4 below describes the mapping process approach.
+Section **7.4 - fix reference and add hyperlink** below describes the mapping process approach.
 Executing the Structure Map on a QuestionaireResponse produces:
   * [Observation][SDOHCC Observation Screening Response] (each representing an assessment question-answer(s) pair),
   * An  [Observation][SDOHCC Observation Screening Response] that groups the Observations associated with a social care assessment together,